KaiWeather/KaiShield/README.md

 # KaiShield
-Arduino Shield with capabilities of being a independent entity with and XBee.
+Arduino Shield with capabilities of being a independent entity with a XBee.

 PCB files for KaiShield for Arduino